busytex/busytex/README.md

-# Binaries from TexLive 2021 compiled with Emscripten into a single fully static binary (x86_64-linux / WASM)
+# Programs from TexLive 2021 compiled with Emscripten into a single fully static binary (x86_64-linux / WASM)

 Currently compiles into a fully static binary:
 - xetex